Should You Repair or Replace Your Air Conditioning System?

 “Lennox®, one of the leading air conditioning manufacturers, has conducted research that shows these less expensive alternate refrigerants are not compatible with the lubricating oil used in R22 equipment,” said Dave Moody, Vice President of Marketing at Service Experts Heating and Air Conditioning.
-“Recharging older air conditioning systems with these alternative refrigerants might actually damage the equipment and create more costly problems.
+“Recharging older air conditioning systems with these alternative refrigerants might actually damage the equipment and create more expensive problems.
 These so called drop-in refrigerants will also invalidate any applicable manufacturer’s warranty.”

 New air conditioning systems use the more environmentally friendly R410A refrigerant, a different refrigerant that cannot be blended or used in an existing air conditioner or heat pump designed for R22.
-Currently, reclamation and recycling of R22 is expected to be sufficient for existing systems, of course at a much higher cost, giving homeowners time to upgrade air conditioners before the phase-out period.
+Currently, reclamation and recycling of R22 is expected to be adequate for existing systems, of course at a much higher cost, giving homeowners time to upgrade air conditioners before the phase-out period.

 “Homeowners don’t need to replace their entire system now, but it’s good for them to know their options in this situation,” added Moody.
 “It’s essential to know you can’t blend R22 and R410A.
 When a new R410A system is installed, both the outdoor equipment and coil need replacing, and the interconnecting refrigerant tubing needs inspecting.
-These new units are often far more energy-efficient and can considerably save on energy costs, sound pollution, or even utilize alternative energy sources like solar energy.”
+These newer systems are often far more energy-efficient and can considerably save on energy costs, sound pollution, or even utilize alternative energy sources like solar energy.”